Swamp Yankee: History

-There are several early references to the term which have survived in various periodicals.
+There are several early uses of the term which have survived in various periodicals.
 A 1901 article published in the Mahoney City American and Waterbury Democrat refers to an undertaker and a wealthy coal dealer from Waterbury, Connecticut as "swamp yankees".
 A 1912 Metropolitan Magazine article describes the son of a New England mill owner as a "Swamp Yankee".
 In 1921, Modern Connecticut Homes and Homecrafts describes a "swamp yankee" living in an old unpainted home in New England but caring about his beds of flowers.
 A bowling team in a 1922 Norwich, Connecticut newspaper called themselves the "Swamp Yankees".
-In 1935, the New York Times labeled "Swamp Yankees" as those driven out of a New England mill town by immigrants.
+In 1935, the New York Times labeled Swamp Yankees as those driven out of a New England mill town by immigrants.